HOME

 Hercules was a Snow Leopard who fell victim to the trend for wild animals in the entertainment industry.
 He ended up unwanted and displaced, until rescued by "Big Cat Rescue" in Florida.
 There he lived, not the life he should have, but a relatively long and happy one for his circumstances.
 I did this Portrait for their Annual Fur-Ball fund raiser in 2012.
 Sadly Hercules died during the time I was doing it and they kept it in his memory.

-I met this gorgeous leopard at the Wildlife Heritage Trust for endangered species.
+Chinese Leopard, Oil on Canvas, 20" x 20" I met this gorgeous leopard at the Wildlife Heritage Trust for endangered species in England.
 I was with a group of photographers and became fascinated with him.
-Since it seemed mutual, I kept popping back for more photographs while the rest of the group moved on.
-On my fourth return, something hit the glass between us at such velocity I nearly lost the camera!
-Turned out there were two leopards in there and his thoroughly irritated hidden mate had four footed the glass in a blur of motion and force!
-No-one was hurt and I took the hint and tootled off!
+Since it seemed mutual, I kept returning alone while the others moved on.
+On my fourth return, something hit the glass between us at such velocity I almost lost the camera!
+It turned out there were two leopards in there, and his thoroughly irritated, hidden mate had four-footed the glass in a blur of motion and force!
+No-one was hurt luckily and I took the hint and tootled off!

 White Fire 18" x 24" Oil on Canvas